LenaMullerFrommeyer/beyond-consistency/beyond_consistency.md

 |        **(Intercept)**         | -0.3665  |  0.08544   | 228.3 | -4.289  | 0.0001 | 0.0001 | *** |
 | **conv.type0.997879106838302** |  0.733   |   0.1092   |  118  |  6.712  | 0.0001 | 0.0001 | *** |

+We see a difference in proportion of function words between conversations and monologues.
+Specifically, we find that conversations tend to have a *higher* proportion of function words than monologues do.

 The congruence between proportion-based models and RR-based models support the validity of the latter.
 However, while proportion can only give a single value of similarity, we can tap into other RQA metrics to understand the